arielm/chronotext-playground/Sketches/TestBed2/README.md

 TestBed2
 ========

-This project is a *multi-target* test-bed, each *target* focusing on a particular aspect.
+This project is a *multi-target* test-bed, each *target* focusing on a particular topic.

 - On iOS, the [XCode project](ios/TestBed2.xcodeproj) can produce two distinct apps.
 - FIXME: on OSX and Android, both targets are currently treated via a single app.